 When I was in high school, the only thing I wanted to do was drive fast cars and write stories about them.
 Someone told me I couldn’t make any money writing.
 Look at me now.

 Every millennial kid turned millennial man has drooled all over a Car and Driver magazine at some point in their life.
 Every issue was full of gorgeous feature shots and masterfully written articles.
-The website’s no different.
+The website’s no different, and that’s probably why it’s one of my most visited websites.

 Car and Driver has just about everything automotive under one roof, er, URL.
 From reviews on brand new grand tourers to archived content of old rally cars and family station wagons.
 You can seriously find anything to read.
-If you’re looking for awesome automotive content, Car and Driver’s worth a look.
+If you’re looking for awesome automotive content, whether you’re an amateur racer or a hardcore enthusiast, Car and Driver’s worth a look.

 Are you looking for a review on that new minivan?
 Want to know what it’s like to take a Ford Raptor over a sand dune?
 How about a story about taking a beautiful Italian roadster over the alps?
 Road and Track’s the way to go.